mushiiiman/PABL-2CSE16-2410030419/README.md

 This is a Repoitory by Ayushmaan Bhatnagar, 2410030419, 2CSE16.
-This repository contains all the Programs relevant for PABL-2
+This repository contains all the Programs relevant for PABL.